touhouEUROBEAT/cse15l-lab-reports/lab-report-5-week-10.md

 > test-files/578.md[/path/to/train.jpg  "title"   ]
 ```

-Plenty o difference as we can see.
-I'll take two test cases, `567.md` and `571.md`.
+Plenty o differences as we can see.
+I'll take a look at two test cases, `567.md` and `571.md`.

 ## 567.md: What went wrong and why?